-A signed VCA is active for three (3) years and must be recertified every 12 months.
+A signed VCA may be active for up to three (3) years and must be recertified every 12 months.
 Community providers must maintain a high level of quality care by staying in compliance with VA’s certification standards throughout the length of the agreement.

 Once a VCA credentialing is approved and signed by a community provider and local VA medical facility, the community provider will be notified to begin receiving referrals and authorizations from VA to provide care to Veterans.
 The referral and authorization contain the scope of services authorized for the community provider to provide to a specific Veteran.